NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Documentation/Data_Governance_Security_Ethics.md

   A data dictionary, model screenshot, and DAX measure inventory are included in the GitHub `/PowerBI/` folder for transparency and reusability.

 - **Version Control & Change History:**
-  GitHub is used to document changes to visualizations, insights, and calculations — enabling collaborative traceability.
+  GitHub is used to document changes to visualizations, insights, and calculations; enabling collaborative traceability.

 ---